 16.11.12.
 Demolition site carparks, Restart Cashel Mall back entry, Hereford St

-Ibis Hotel, Hereford St, was recently opened, not much business went on there.
-Opp Ibis Hotel, on a demolition site, a temporary astro turf football pitch was installed.
-Mural:
+Ibis Hotel, Hereford St, was recently opened, not much business going on.
+Opposite Ibis Hotel, on a demolition-site, a temporary astro-turf football pitch was installed.
+A mural:

 FOOTBALL FOREVER FOOTBALL CHCH FOREVER